hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 To allow remote connections, set to `0.0.0.0`

+!!! caution
+    Setting the host to 0.0.0.0 exposes the RPC connection on your node to any remote connection.
+In a production environment, ensure you are using a firewall to avoid exposing your node to the internet.

 !!!note
     This option is not used when running Pantheon from the [Docker image](../Getting-Started/Run-Docker-Image.md#exposing-ports).